RealTimeWeb/reddit/python/readme.rst

 >>> post[0].ups - post[0].downs
 -5

-Other proprties include: author, content, is_nsfw, is_url, subreddit and created.
+Other properties include: author, content, is_nsfw, is_url, subreddit and created.

 Given a Post, you can also get its comments: